grv07/grv07.github.io/index.md

 >
 A web application for online learning.
 Developing a **CMS system** to **upload video and pdf content** for courses.
-It will track users progress and notify them time to time for complete the course.
+It will track users progress and notify them time to time to complete the course.
 **Role: FullStack developer(python, django, javascript)** **Team Size: 3**